-Generally speaking, a visa is a stamped endorsement placed in your passport by the embassy or consulate of a foreign government that allows you to enter/stay in that country for a specific period of time.
-All program participants must obtain a student visa to study in Mendoza; all participants remain on tourist status while in Ecuador.
-Currently, Argentine student visas are processed in-country.
-Please read the visa guidelines online.
+A visa is a stamped endorsement placed in your passport by the embassy or consulate of a foreign government that allows you to enter that country for a specific period of time.
+All program participants must obtain a student visa to study in Málaga.
+Please see the Center's website for the Málaga visa guidelines.
 Please refer to this when applying for your visa.
 However, please note the following: